laviniaflorentina/Tutorials/ArtificialNeuralNets/MachineLearning.md

 ----------------------------------------
 # Introduction

-**Machine Learning (ML)** is the computer programming field where the machine is led to learn from data.
+**Machine Learning (ML)** is the AI branch dealing with how a machine is led to learn from data.
 In contrast with traditional programming approaches where the developer had to continuously improve the code, machine learning aims to keep up with this ever-changing world by self-adapting and learning on the fly.

 It is been around for decades and nowadays it is present in so many shapes that became unnoticeable and yet indispensable for our daily life.
 From call center robots to a simple Google search, as well as Amazon or Netflix recommendations, they all have a machine learning algorithm working behind it.